exercism/go/exercises/kindergarten-garden/README.md

 - Clover, grass, clover, clover

+## Coding the solution

+Look for a stub file having the name kindergarten_garden.go and place your solution code in that file.

 ## Running the tests

 To run the tests run the command `go test` from within the exercise directory.